Simply using your bank issued card for international purchases is easy.

 The Wise debit card can be very helpful addition.
 However you do need to have a positive balance in your multi currency account (in any currency) to use the card and you won’t earn any interest on your balances held.

 3. How to Get One

-The Wise Debit card is available in the UK, Europe (EEA), USA, Australia, New Zealand, Singapore, and Japan — which covers about 70% of the areas they service.
-However, the card is currently not available in Canada.
+The Wise Debit card is available in the UK, Europe (EEA), USA, Canada, Australia, New Zealand, Singapore, and Japan — which covers about 70% of the areas they service.

 Click here to see if the card is available in your country.

 - Sign up for your Wise multi-currency account and verify it with the relevant documents.